 11. Disclosure of Marks Results will be published by candidate number.
-12. Absence From In-Course Assessment 12.1.
-Where a student has an allowable absence, they will be marked absent (A) from a summative assessment.
-Where a student has an A, and there are three or more in-course assessments in the year, the marks awarded will be the average of the other in-course assessment marks gained by the student.
-12.2.
-95% of the marks for the year must be attributed to results of direct assessment i.e. no more than 5% of marks can be attributed to Absent (A) marks.
-12.3.
-An allowable absence is one that is for a significant unforeseeable event such as illness.
-12.4.
-Any other foreseeable absence will only be considered allowable if agreed by the Student Performance and Development System (formerly Academic Progress Committee) and this will only apply in very strictly limited circumstances.
-12.5.
-A student absent for any other reason will be awarded 0 (zero) for the assessment.
+12. Absence From In-Course Assessment 12.1 Where a student has an allowable absence, they will be marked absent (A) from a summative assessment.
+Where a student has an A, and there are two or more in-course assessments in the year, the marks awarded will be the average of the other in-course assessment marks gained by the student.
+12.2 95% of the marks for the year must be attributed to results of direct assessment i.e. no more than 5% of marks can be attributed to Absent (A) marks.
+12.3 An allowable absence is one that is for a significant unforeseeable event such as illness.
+12.4 Any other foreseeable absence will only be considered allowable if agreed by the Student Performance and Development System and this will only apply in very strictly limited circumstances.
+12.5 A student absent for any other reason will be awarded 0 (zero) for the assessment.
 13. Late Submission of Work Reports, Projects and Assignments submitted after the due deadline will be subject to the late submission policy set out in the College's General Assessment Regulations.
-Within this course/year the major pieces of work are as follows: Critically appraised topic report (40% minimum mark).
-14. Requirements to Progress to the Next Stage of the Course 14.1 Students are required to submit up to 6 Portfolio Assets 14.2 In addition to passing overall (see 8. above) a student must have completed at least 12 weeks of AHEMS (in accordance with the AHEMS guidelines applicable to their year of study) and have submitted Folium entries for each placement to their academic tutor for sign off prior to the start of BVetMed year 3.
+Within this course/year the major pieces of work are as follows: Critically Appraised Topic Report (40% minimum mark).
+14. Requirements to Progress to the Next Stage of the Course In addition to passing overall (see section 8 above) a student is required to have: 14.1 Reflective Assets: two distinct Reflective Assets must be submitted in Year 2 (making a total of three Assets accumulated across Year 1 and 2).
+One of these two Assets in Year 2 will be formatively assessed.
+14.2 To attend the simulated client history taking session.
+14.3 To have completed at least 12 weeks of AHEMS (in accordance with the AHEMS guidelines applicable to their year of study) and have submitted Folium entries for each placement to their academic tutor for sign off prior to the start of BVetMed Year 3.
 A student who has not completed 12 weeks will normally be required to delay their progression to the next year.